-By Jim Jewell A group of our friends led a wonderful start-up that was trying to bring new perspectives to the environment cause, to reach faith-based constituencies who were not traditional supporters of environmental concerns.
-They had the plan worked out on paper, and even had a foundation to underwrite the effort for a couple of years.
-But although there were many who cheered from the sidelines, very few people were committed enough to provide significant financial support.
-When the grant...Read More »
+By Jim Jewell A group of our friends led a wonderful start-up that was trying to bring new perspectives to the environment cause, search to reach faith-based constituencies who were not traditional supporters of environmental concerns.
+They had the plan worked out on paper, shop and even had a foundation to underwrite the effort for a couple of years.
+But although there were many who cheered from the sidelines, very few people were committed enough to provide significant financial support. ...Read More »

-How to build the trust that fuels program growth By Jim Jewell In the last year, some two thirds of Americans responded to appeals from charities for support of projects to meet human needs, create new initiatives, advance faith, and reverse wrongs.
+How to build the trust that fuels program growth By Jim Jewell In the last year, search some two thirds of Americans responded to appeals from charities for support of projects to meet human needs, find create new initiatives, thumb advance faith, and reverse wrongs.
 Nonprofit organizations received $298 billion in donations and were supported by about 64.5 million volunteers.
 Unfortunately, the support is fleeting.
 For every 100 new donors, American nonprofits lost 107.
-A new report concluded that for every $10...Read More »
+A new report conclud...Read More »

 The problem: although ability to find new donors has kept most organizations afloat since 2009, the number of existing donors who have stopped giving has increased even more.
 Put another way, organizations have been able to get first dates, but the number of ongoing relationships is in a tail spin.
 In 2011, for every 100 new donors to organizations, 107 people ended the relationship.

 Over the last five years, the addition of new donors gained has remained strong, annually in the mid to high 50% level.
 But the number of people abandoning the relationship has been higher, or at best about the same number.
 Organizations are stagnating, not because they don’t know how to present their mission and attract donors, but because they can’t maintain the relationships.